A week later, we got more volunteers from Croatia and Germany. These are the activities we did a week before I left for Zanzibar.

 Visited a Buddhist Temple

-Let me back-track to the first time I got to Dar es Saalam.
-I had a one night lay-over at a place called Kinondoni in city, it was at a hostel.
-At the hostel, I met a guy from China who was traveling around Africa and had been in Dar es Saalam for almost a month or so.
-He happened to be volunteering at a Buddhist temple in Dar es Saalam as a translator, he was translating Chinese to English.
-The place was ran by Chinese monks who didn’t speak English, so he assisted in translating.
-He invited me to visit the Buddhist temple and since when did I ever say no to a new experience like this?
-This would be my first time in a Buddhist temple.
-I had zero clue of what the Buddhist religion entailed, and I was about to find
+Let me back-track to the first time I got to Dar es Saalam city.
+I took a one night lay-over at a hostel in Kinondoni.
+At the hostel, I met a Chinese guy who was traveling around Africa and had been in Dar es Saalam for a month or so.
+He happened to be volunteering at a Buddhist temple in Dar es Saalam as a translator, translating Chinese to English.
+The temple was ran by Chinese monks who didn’t speak English, so he assisted in translating.
+He invited me to visit the temple and since when did I say no to a new exciting experience?
+This would be my first time in a Buddhist temple and I had zero clue of what the Buddhist religion entailed, I was about to find out.

-There was also another volunteer from Australia at the temple.
-He was doing some research about Buddhism as he volunteered there.
-I was surprised at how good he was in Speaking Swahili, only took him 6 months tol learn.
-Seeing other people travel the world and volunteer gave me even more motivation to continue doing what I am doing.
+There was another volunteer from Australia at the temple.
+He was volunteering there as he did his research about Buddhism for his master's thesis.
+I was surprised at how good he was in Speaking Swahili and it only took him 6 months to learn!
+Seeing other people travel the world and learn from their adventures gave me more motivation to explore and pursue endless possibilities.

 Attended Tanzania’s Saba day